-- Lowers risk of Type 2 Diabetes because of Cafestol, a coffee compound that increases insulin release resulting in reduced glucose.
+- It lowers the risk of Type 2 Diabetes because of Cafestol, a coffee compound that increases insulin release and reduces glucose.

-- Coffee is for both relaxation, especially at home or cafes, and for adrenaline at work so that you can charge and stay awake.
+- Coffee is for relaxation, especially at home or in a cafe, and for adrenaline at work so that you can charge and stay awake.

-- Improves physical and mental performance.
+- It improves physical and mental performance.
 Athletes and soldiers drink coffee as an energy supplement.
 Based on a study about cyclists and coffee, with naturally high caffeine levels, coffee is better than carbs and water in increasing cycling performance.
-When trained athletes and gym-goers are doing High Intensity Interval Training (HIIT) exercise and bench press, they are more motivated and stronger, resulting in improved muscular endurance and training results.
+When trained athletes and gym-goers are doing High-Intensity Interval Training (HIIT) exercise and bench press, they are more motivated and stronger, resulting in improved muscular endurance and training results.
 If a runner wants to take coffee to improve performance, It is advisable to take it an hour before the race.

 - Before and at the end of a workout, coffee increases heat, fat release, and metabolism leading to burning more fat effectively and safely.

-Is it true that coffee increases a drinker’s chance of having a heart disease?
+Is it true that coffee increases a drinker’s chance of having heart disease?

-According to a study funded by British Heart Foundation and conducted by researchers from Queen Mary University of London, each day of drinking a significant amount of coffee does not increase the risk of getting cardiovascular diseases.
-They did not find any difference in the arterial stiffness on light (one cup a day, moderate (1-3 cups), and heavy (more than 3 cups) coffee drinkers.
+According to a study funded by British Heart Foundation and conducted by researchers from Queen Mary University of London, each day of drinking a significant amount of coffee does not increase the risk of getting cardiovascular dis-eases.
+Furthermore, they did not find any difference in the arterial stiffness on light (one cup a day, moderate (1-3 cups), and heavy (more than 3 cups) coffee drinkers.